troyfigiel/monorepo/README.md

 # NixOS configuration

+## Getting started

+- Need the GPG key on my Nitrokey card
+- Unlock and import GPG key obtained from SSH host key

+# Some notes

 ## Decoupling my configuration from my machine

 My workflow on other distros has always been to manually change config files.
 This inevitably puts me in a position where I have to change a piece of software and I do not remember the specifics of its installation and configuration.